Alberta Adoption Financial Support: Supports for Permanency, Tax Credits, and the $6,000 Subsidy Explained

 What this means in practice:

-- Families with household income below $180,000: qualify for the full basic maintenance rate (daily payments by child age, as above), plus all other SFP supports
+- Families with household income below $180,000: may qualify for the basic maintenance rate (daily payments by child age, as above), subject to the other SFP criteria

-- Families with household income above $180,000: do not receive the basic daily maintenance payments, but remain eligible for non-income-tested supports: therapeutic services, respite care, medical and dental coverage
+- Families with household income above $180,000: do not receive the basic daily maintenance payments, but may remain eligible for non-income-tested supports such as therapeutic services and respite care

 Why This Created the "Squeezed Middle"